-- Collaboration We draw on the experience, skills and knowledge of individuals and partners to reach goals. - Kindness We are always inclusive, respectful, and compassionate.
-We look out for one another on work related and non-work-related matters where appropriate. - Openness We are curious and always openminded to new ideas, ways of working and points of view, irrelevant of how unconventional they might seem or who suggests them. - Integrity We commit to upholding the civil service value of integrity by remaining moral, honest, and transparent.
-We always strive to do the right thing.
-Policy Internship Opportunities at GO-Science - Project Research Officers (11) opportunities in our National Security and Resilience; Prime Minister's Council for Science and Technology (CST); Emerging Technology, Futures and Foresight; Climate, Society & International; Systems and Capability; and Covid teams.
-You will be using your expertise to support projects such as: how science can improve HMG planning around major emergencies; supporting CST advice on the Prime Minister's science and technology priorities; contributing research and analysis to new and emerging technologies; supporting work on global climate, science, technology and innovation challenges; improving science capability across government, potentially including systems thinking; supporting work on Covid advice, policy and recovery. - Project Engagement Officers (2) opportunities focusing on cross-government collaboration and engagement with industry, academia and finance; and promoting the use of Public Sector Research Establishments, facilitating the use of transparent Research & Development expenditure data and improving connectivity of the Science & Technology ecosystem in the UK. - Analysts (2) opportunities to help scope and analyse the barriers that government departments face when bringing in expertise across government, industry and academia; contributing research and analysis to understanding technologies and their potential impact for the UK.
+Policy Internship Opportunities at GO-Science

+- Project Research Officers opportunities in our National Security and Resilience; Prime Minister's Council for Science and Technology (CST); Emerging Technology, Futures and Foresight; Climate, Society & International; Technology and Science Insights; and Systems and Capability teams.
+You will be using your expertise to support projects such as: how science can improve HMG planning around major emergencies; supporting CST advice on the Prime Minister's science and technology priorities; contributing research and analysis to new and emerging technologies; supporting work on global climate, science, technology and innovation challenges; improving science capability across government, potentially including systems thinking. - Project Engagement Officers opportunities focusing on cross-government collaboration and engagement with industry, academia and finance; and promoting the use of Public Sector Research Establishments, facilitating the use of transparent Research & Development expenditure data and improving connectivity of the Science & Technology ecosystem in the UK. - Analyst an opportunity to help scope and analyse the barriers that government departments face when bringing in expertise across government, industry and academia; contributing research and analysis to understanding technologies and their potential impact for the UK.